 - The nurse safely administers and keeps all medications, including inhalers in the clinic.

 - However, if your child has severe asthma this will be permitted with a doctor’s signed Asthma Action Plan stating the necessity for the child to have it with them at all times.

 Can my child take medication at school?

-Yes, your child may be given over the counter medication and prescription medication only if the following requirements are met:
+Yes, your child can receive over the counter medication and prescription medication when the below requirements are met:

-- Must have a signed medication administration form completed by your physician and signed by the parent.
+- The child must have a signed Medication Administration Form completed by their doctor and signed by the parent.

-- The medication must be brought to the clinic in the original box by the parent or an adult.
+- The medication must be delivered to the clinic in the original box and only by the parent/an adult.
 The medication MAY NOT be brought to school by the child.

 During our school year, 1, 3, 5, and 7 graders have the opportunity to participate in a vision and hearing screen done here at our school clinic.

 - Physical Education is essential in keeping our students active and healthy to promote overall wellness.
 Teaching fitness at an early age allows for healthy habits later in their adult life.